Andalusia-Data-Science-Team/eligibility-etl-airflow/README.md

 Common issues:
 - Login timeout expired
-- Login failed for user <user>
+- Login failed for user 'user'

-Check the error message in Airflow logs
+- Check the error message in Airflow logs
-Make sure the credentials being used are correct Kindly contact Data Engineering team / DBA if the issue persists
+- Make sure the credentials being used are correct
+- Kindly contact Data Engineering team / DBA if the issue persists

 **2. API Timeout Issues**